MicrosoftDocs/visualstudio-docs/docs/version-control/git-clone-repository.md

 ms.prod: visual-studio-windows
 ms.technology: vs-ide-general
 ---
-# Clone a Git or Azure DevOps repo in Visual Studio
+# Clone a Git repository in Visual Studio

-Visual Studio makes it easy to clone a GitHub repo or an Azure DevOps repo right from the IDE.
-You can also sign in to GitHub or Azure DevOps while you do so.
-While this article references GitHub repositories, Azure DevOps repositories are also supported.
+Visual Studio makes it easy to clone a repository right from the IDE.
+You can work remotely with the Git provider of your choice, such as GitHub or Azure DevOps.

 ## Prerequisites